man4ish/omnibioai-toolserver/README.md

 A standalone **HTTP ToolServer** for the **OmniBioAI** ecosystem.

-This service implements the REST contract expected by `omnibioai-tool-exec`’s `HttpToolServerAdapter`, enabling **secure, validated, and reproducible execution of REST-backed bioinformatics tools** (e.g. Enrichr, annotation services, external APIs).
+This service implements the REST contract expected by `omnibioai-tes (Tool Execution Service, legacy package name: `omnibioai-tes`) `HttpToolServerAdapter`, enabling **secure, validated, and reproducible execution of REST-backed bioinformatics tools** (e.g. Enrichr, annotation services, external APIs).

 It is designed to run **independently** and be registered as a remote execution server in OmniBioAI TES.